Legal Protection Against Deportation

 - Past persecution

-- A well-founded fear of future persecution based on their race, religion, nationality, membership in a particular social group, or political opinion
+- A well-founded fear of persecution based on race, religion, nationality, social group membership, or political opinion

 To apply for asylum, an alien must submit Form I-589 within one year of arrival in the United States.
 Do not miss this deadline, as it could leave you at risk of deportation.